briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 One of my goals last year was to improve communication with my partner and be more intentional in my relationship, and this book contained a lot of helpful, actionable advice.

 > When marriages fail, it is not increasing conflict that is the cause.
 It is decreasing affection and emotional responsiveness, according to a landmark study by Ted Huston of the University of Texas.
 Indeed, the lack of emotional responsiveness rather than the level of conflict is the best predictor of how solid a marriage will be five years into it.
 The demise of marriages begins with a growing absence of responsive intimate interactions.
-The conflict comes .
+The conflict comes later.

 > Emotional responsiveness has three main components: